Listen To Episode #341 of the Get Clients Now podcast to discover an amazing persuasion strategy from Dr. Kevin Hogan:

 Marketing and Advertising Execs Scramble to Deploy Persuasion and Body Language Expert Dr. Keven Hogan’s #1 Persuasion Strategy That Never Fails Into Their Campaigns (1 of 2)

-How would you like to have the key that unlocks the decision-making processes in your prospect’s mind?
+Imagine if you had a persuasion strategy that was like a key that unlocks the decision-making processes in your prospect’s mind?

 On today’s episode, Kevin Hogan (one of the world’s leading persuasion and body language experts) reveals a half-dozen of his most-recent persuasion methods.

-These NEW methods of persuasion were uncovered from cutting-edge research from around the globe.
+Dr. Hogan’s NEW persuasion strategy and these new methods of persuasion were uncovered from cutting-edge research from around the globe.

-Today you’ll learn the #1 persuasion method (and others) for inserting ideas your prospect’s mind, ethically.
+Today you’ll learn the #1 persuasion strategy (and others) for inserting ideas your prospect’s mind, ethically.

 I’m going to deploy #2 first!